48 Stories & Case Studies of Successful Bloggers

 40. Our captions ($12K/year)

-Siddharth Malhotra (from Delhi, India) started Our captions about 4 years ago.
+Siddharth Malhotra (from Delhi, India) started Our captions over 4 years ago.

 Hello, my name is Siddharth Malhotra, and I am the founder of OurCaptions.